Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 This AI automatically clamps "MaxPitch" and "MinPitch" according to how near the aircraft is to it's target altitude to prevent overshooting when changing altitude.
 Higher values of "AltitudeClamp" decrease this effect, allowing steeper changes in altitude.
 Lower values help prevent overshooting.
 AltitudeClamp also controls how gradually airships approach their target altitude when using altitude jets or helicopter blades.

     AltitudeClamp = .2

-Damping parameters to mitigate wobbling in high-performance vehicles.
-Higher values can help control wobbling, lower values allow more responsive controls but may overshoot and cause wobble more often.

-    PitchDamping = 90
-    YawDamping = 90
-    RollDamping = 45

 The default roll angle to maintain.
 Set it to 90 to have the vehicle usually on it's side.
 You may want to set "AngleBeforeTurn" to 180 if you do this, so you never yaw.